Eshwari30/Magazine-Purchase-prediction/README.md

-# Magazine-prediction
+# Magazine-purchase-prediction
-Developed magazine prediction using machine learning algorithm in python and used pyqt5 for gui
+Developed magazine prediction using machine learning algorithm in python and used pyqt5 for GUI Algorithm - Support Vector Machine